A program, double degree award program, specialisation or course.

-Students are considered to be part-time if their student load is less than 0.75 EFTSL for an academic year or less than 0.375 for a half year.
+Students are considered to be part-time if their student load is less than 0.75 EFTSL for an academic year.

 A course that you have not yet submitted for enrolment in myUNSW.
 You are not enrolled in Pending course.

-Refers to the identification of a sequence of study (Stream) within a program in University’s student administration system.
+Refers to the identification of a sequence of study (Specialisation) within a program in University’s student administration system.
 Plans include majors, minors, and some postgraduate coursework ‘specialisations’.
-Plans are identified by a five-digit alphabetical prefix and a five-digit numeric suffix eg SENGA13648 refers to the full-time Software Engineering plan.
+Plans are identified by a five-digit alphabetical prefix and a five-digit numeric suffix e.g. SENGA13648 refers to the full-time Software Engineering plan.